Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Statement 1 is not correct.
-The Teesta River originates from the Pahunri (or Teesta Kangse) glacier and flows southward through the Sikkim Himalaya. where the Rangpo River joins, and where it forms the border between Sikkim and West Bengal up to Teesta Bazaar.
+Statement 1 is Incorrect: The Teesta River originates from the Pahunri (or Teesta Kangse) glacier and flows southward through the Sikkim Himalaya. where the Rangpo River joins, and where it forms the border between Sikkim and West Bengal up to Teesta Bazaar.

-It changes course southwards flowing into West Bengal.
-The river then goes merging up with the Brahmaputra River after it bifurcates the city of Jalpaiguri and flows just touching Cooch Behar district at Mekhliganj and moves to Fulchori in Bangladesh.
+Statement 3 is Incorrect: It changes course southwards, flowing into West Bengal.
+The river then merges up with the Brahmaputra River after it bifurcates the city of Jalpaiguri and flows just touching Cooch Behar district at Mekhliganj and moves to Fulchori in Bangladesh.
 Thus it does not flow directly into the Bay of Bengal.
 Hence statement 3 is not correct.

 QUESTION 58